 “The decision to formally disclose is a personal one that employees make on a case-by-case basis,” says James Emmett, a disability inclusion expert and lead workplace strategist with Understood.

 But employers have a lot to gain from encouraging employees to disclose.
 Here are some of the benefits of disability disclosure in your business, the top reasons people may not disclose, and steps you can take to encourage disclosure.

 For someone with an apparent physical disability, there’s often a backstory to their disability that they may or may not choose to divulge.
 For example, someone who walks with a limp may have cerebral palsy, or have had some type of injury, or may use a prosthetic.

-invisible disabilities — physical, mental, or neurological conditions that can’t be seen from the outside — may be afraid of discrimination.
+And employees with invisible disabilities — physical, mental, or neurological conditions that can’t be seen from the outside — may be afraid of discrimination.
 “It’s easier for them to cover their disability.
 And many invisible disabilities, like mental illness or learning disabilities, often have a significant stigma attached to them,” says Emmett.

 Employees with disabilities may worry that their relationships with co-workers will change, or that their manager will see them as less capable.
 They may be concerned about fewer opportunities for career advancement.
 Or they may see no personal benefit to disclosing.

 The benefits of disability disclosure for your business

 Getting more employees to disclose their disabilities can help your organization in a multitude of ways: from recruitment and retention of staff to revenue and growth of the company.